parksconservancy/priority-projects-suitability/README.md

 1. California Protected Areas Database Units, 2021 [CPAD](https://data.cnra.ca.gov/dataset/california-protected-areas-database)

 ## Suitability Analysis
-In general terms a suitability analysis overlays geographic data in raster form, tranforms them to a common scale and outputs a score based a that scale, with 1 being the least suitable value and 5 the being the most suitable for each input dataset.
+In general terms a suitability analysis overlays geographic data in raster form, transforms them to a common scale and outputs a score based a that scale, with 1 being the least suitable value and 5 the being the most suitable for each input dataset.
 All inputs have been weighted evenly.

-With this in mind inputs are combined to create an overall suitability score that sums the values for each pixel at its location, so with 5 inputs the minimum value could be as low as 5 and the maximum value could be as high as 25 input datasets x maximum suitability score of 5 = 25.
+With this in mind inputs are combined to create an overall suitability score that sums the values for each pixel at its location, so with 5 inputs the minimum value could be as low as 6 and the maximum value could be as high as 30.6 input datasets x maximum suitability score of 56 = 30.

 ## Workflow and Data Processing (Note: these are not step-bt-step directions but are a general process description)
 #### ArcGIS Pro Suitability Modeler is used to generate the suitability raster